What Impact Could Brexit Have On Pet Travel?

-As it stands, no one is sure of the potential outcome of the Brexit negotiations, but there is a chance that the current Pet Passport scheme may no longer be enough for clients to travel with their pets after 29th March 2019.
+As it stands, no one is sure of the potential outcome of the Brexit situation, but there is a chance that the current Pet Passport scheme may no longer be enough for clients to travel with their pets after 31 October 2019.

 Some of the potential outcomes, outlined below, bring with them the possibility of additional requirements before pets are allowed to travel.